hpylieva/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

   - if `y = 1` ==> `L(y',1) = -log(y')`  ==> we want `y'` to be the largest   ==> `y`' biggest value is 1
   - if `y = 0` ==> `L(y',0) = -log(1-y')` ==> we want `1-y'` to be the largest ==> `y'` to be smaller as possible because it can only has 1 value.
 - Then the Cost function will be: `J(w,b) = (1/m) * Sum(L(y'[i],y[i]))`
 - The loss function computes the error for a single training example; the cost function is the average of the loss functions of the entire training set.
+So the loss function measures how well our parameters `W` and `b` are doing on the entire dataset.

 ### Gradient Descent